yashpathack/WhatsApp-Clone/README.md

 # WhatsApp-Clone
-A clone of WhatsApp for Android and iOS devices
+A clone of WhatsApp for Android and iOS devices made with Flutter.